AudranTourneur/docker-overengineered-chat/README.md

 NGINX is by default binded to the host port 8888, this port can be changed in the root `.env` file by editing the variable `PORT_NGINX`.

-For demonstration purposes, all credentials have been hardcoded and commited to the repository, in a real deployment, please change these credentials and/or use [Docker's secret management system](https://docs.docker.com/compose/use-secrets/)
+For demonstration purposes, all credentials have been hardcoded and commited to the repository, should you use this as a blueprint in a real deployment, you should of course change these credentials and/or use [Docker's secret management system](https://docs.docker.com/compose/use-secrets/)